darkfire000/gsc-rust/README.md

 That's it!
 And its fully cross-platform; run it on Linux *or* Windows.
 That's the power of Game Server Containers!

-**Note** - this readme assumes you've already installed the prerequisites for Game Server Containers.
-If you want to learn more and see what it takes to get started running your own Game Server Container, check out the <a href="https://github.com/egee-irl/gsc-docs">gsc-docs</a> repo.
+**Note** - this readme assumes you've already installed the prerequisites to run a Game Server Container.
+If you want to learn more and see what it takes to run your own Game Server Container, check out the <a href="https://github.com/egee-irl/gsc-docs">gsc-docs</a> repo.

 ### Starting The Server

-Rust is one of the easiest games to serve in a container because all of the launch parameters are passed to the server at runtime.
+Rust is one of the easiest games to serve in a container because *all* of the launch parameters are passed to the server at runtime.
 Additional configuration keys are passed via the ``server.cfg`` file in the ``cfg`` directory.

 Hosting your own dedicated server is ridiculously easy: